Salah856/AWS_WhitePapers_Summary/IPv6 on AWS.md

 All of the AWS Shield detection and mitigations work with IPv4 and IPv6 without any impact to performance, scalability, or availability of the service

+### AWS Network Firewall

+AWS Network Firewall is a stateful, managed, network firewall and intrusion detection and prevention service for Amazon Virtual Private Cloud (Amazon VPC).

+AWS Network Firewall does not currently support IPv6.
+In the dual-stack mode, you can still use AWS Network Firewall to filter IPv4 traffic going to and coming from an internet gateway, NAT gateway, or over VPN or AWS Direct Connect.